emaste/CIS-Benchmark/LoggingAndAuditing.markdown

 16.13 Alert on Account Login Behavior Deviation
 Alert when users deviate from normal login behavior, such as time-of-day, workstation location and duration.

+## 4.1.4 Ensure events that modify the system's network environment are collected

+#### Profile Applicability:
+* Level 2 - Server
+* Level 2 - Workstation

+#### Description:
+Record changes to network environment files or system calls.
+The below parameters monitor Audit events related to network actions such as <code>connect(2)</code> and <code>accept(2)</code>.

+#### Rationale:
+Monitoring <code>connect(2)</code> and <code>accept(2)</code> will identify potential unauthorized changes to host and domainname of a system.
+The changing could potentially break security parameters that are set based on those actions.

+#### Audit:
+Run the following command and verify output matches:
+<pre><code># grep flags: /etc/security/audit_control
+flags:nt</code></pre>
+Other policy flags may be in use, ensure that <code>nt</code> is included.

+#### Remediation:
+Set the following parameters in <code>/etc/audit/auditd_control</code>:
+<pre><code>policy:nt</code></pre>

+#### Notes:
+Reloading the auditd config to set active settings may require a system reboot.

+#### CIS Controls:
+Version 7

+5.5 Implement Automated Configuration Monitoring Systems

+Utilize a Security Content Automation Protocol (SCAP) compliant configuration monitoring system to verify all security configuration elements, catalog approved exceptions, and alert when unauthorized changes occur.

+##  4.1.5 Ensure discretionary access control permission modification events are collected

+#### Profile Applicability:
+* Level 2 - Server
+* Level 2 - Workstation

+#### Description:
+Audit events where file attribute modification occurs, such as by <code>chown(8)</code>, <code>chflags(1)</code>, and <code>flock(2)</code>.
+This will monitor changes to file permissions, attributes, ownership and group.
+The parameters in this section track changes for system calls that affect file permissions and attributes.

+#### Rationale:
+Monitoring for changes in file attributes could alert a system administrator to activity that could indicate intruder activity or policy violation.

+#### Audit:
+Run the following command and verify output matches:
+<pre><code># grep flags: /etc/security/audit_control
+flags:fm</code></pre>
+Other policy flags may be in use, ensure that <code>fm</code> is included.

+#### Remediation:
+Set the following parameters in <code>/etc/audit/auditd_control</code>:
+<pre><code>policy:fm</code></pre>

+#### Notes:
+Reloading the auditd config to set active settings may require a system reboot.

+#### CIS Controls:

+Version 7

+5.5 Implement Automated Configuration Monitoring Systems

+Utilize a Security Content Automation Protocol (SCAP) compliant configuration monitoring system to verify all security configuration elements, catalog approved exceptions, and alert when unauthorized changes occur.